 For fault correction, the decision model proceeds through an \textbf{Exclusive Gateway} to explore correction mechanisms.
-If the system requires dynamic detection and correction of errors during quantum circuit execution, \textbf{Error Correction} is implemented.
+If the system requires dynamic detection and correction of errors during quantum circuit execution, \textbf{Error Correction Pattern} is implemented.
 It improves \textit{Fault Tolerance} by actively identifying and correcting errors at runtime, supports \textit{Scalability} by ensuring the system remains reliable even as it grows in size or complexity, and boosts \textit{Performance} by preventing failures from propagating.
 However, the need for additional ancilla Qubits and control logic adds significant \textit{Complexity} to circuit design and resource management.
 If substantial measurement errors are detected that compromise output accuracy, \textbf{Readout Error Mitigation} is applied.
 It enhances \textit{Reusability} by calibrating corrections across multiple experiments, improves \textit{Accuracy} through statistical post-processing of erroneous measurements, and increases \textit{Adaptability} by optimizing correction techniques for specific hardware.
-However, as the system size increases, the \textit{Scalability} of the chosen error mitigation strategy may be limited due to the growing complexity of error modeling and correction matrices.
+However, as the system size increases, the \textit{Scalability} of the chosen error mitigation strategy may be limited by the growing complexity of error models and correction matrices.
 Alternatively, if noisy gate operations present a major challenge, \textbf{Gate Error Mitigation} is selected.
 It supports \textit{Compatibility} by aligning correction techniques with diverse quantum hardware and gate sets.
-Yet, it may negatively affect \textit{Performance} because it involves repeated circuit executions or calibration, and it increases \textit{Complexity} due to the extra layers of error modeling and compensation logic.
+Yet, it may negatively affect \textit{Performance} by requiring repeated circuit executions or calibration, and increase \textit{Complexity} due to the extra layers of error modeling and compensation logic.